 Silicon (Si) is not classified as an essential plant nutrient, but it is considered a beneficial nutrient for sugarcane (Saccharum spp.) and rice (Oryza sativa L.) (Ma et al. 2002; Savant et al. 1999).
 Yields of both crops are increased when calcium (Ca) silicate slag is applied to soils low in soluble Si (Anderson et al. 1991; Elawad et al. 1982a, b; Fox et al. 1967; Snyder et al. 1986).
 Raid et al. (1992) measured average increases of 20% in sugarcane yield for two crop years and five cultivars following Ca silicate application at 3 tons/acre.
 Ca silicate application can benefit both crops in a rice-sugarcane rotation when it is applied prior to planting rice (Anderson et al. 1987).
 Mechanisms responsible for increased yield may include resistance to lodging through increased mechanical strength of cell walls, resistance to disease and insect damage, reduced water loss through evapotranspiration, improved phosphorus (P) metabolism, and reduced accumulation of toxic concentrations of heavy metals (Datnoff et al. 1997; Savant et al. 1999; Snyder et al. 1986).

 Sugarcane responses to silicon fertilization have been reported in many areas of the world, particularly on weathered tropical and subtropical soils such as Oxisols, Ultisols, Entisols, and Histosols (Korndorfer and Lepsch 2001).
-Sugarcane is grown on approximately 410,000 acres in the Everglades Agricultural Area (EAA) of Florida, and 78% of this acreage is on organic soils (Rice, Baucum, and Davidson 2015).
+Sugarcane is grown on approximately 400,000 acres in the Everglades Agricultural Area (EAA) of Florida, and 71% of this acreage is on organic soils (VanWeelden et al. 2021).
 Organic soils (Histosols) in the EAA near Lake Okeechobee tend to have relatively higher mineral content and soluble Si because of historic lake overflows.
 This includes the Torry muck soil series, which has > 35% mineral content that is predominately clay (McCollum et al. 1978).
-These organic soils with higher clay content should not require Si fertilization (Morgan et al. 2009).
+These organic soils with higher clay content should not require Si fertilization.
 Histosols located further from Lake Okeechobee have considerably lower mineral content and may contain very low levels of total and soluble Si.
 Sugarcane growing on these low mineral content soils can have strong yield responses to calcium silicate application (Gascho and Andreis 1974).

 Recommendations were previously developed for Ca silicate application for rice production on Florida Histosols based on a soil test using 0.5 N acetic acid-extractable Si (Korndorfer et al. 2001), but prior to 2011 there was no soil-test Si calibration for sugarcane on these soils.
 This publication describes Ca silicate recommendations for sugarcane on organic soils developed using field studies at multiple locations and based on 0.5 N acetic acid-extractable Si.